Cybersecurity Podcast Advertising: A Guide for B2B Sponsors

 • BSides events run in over 291 cities globally.
 They draw practitioners, not executives, and shows like Risky Business and Smashing Security routinely cover BSides talks.
 For practitioner-targeted spots, BSides-adjacent windows are an underweighted opportunity.

-Pro tip: Book host-read mid-rolls to land in the two weeks before a major event, then again in the week after.
+Book host-read mid-rolls to land in the two weeks before a major event, then again in the week after.
 The pre-event spot pre-loads name recognition; the post-event spot catches buyers who came back from RSA or Black Hat with a vendor list and are starting to evaluate.

 7. Branded Cybersecurity Podcasts as a Long-Term Play